Idol (Yoasobi song): Critical reception

-For the English version, ComicBook.coms Nick Valdez praised that it "captur[ing] the spirit of the original version perfectly."
-Gumi from Cinemas+ commended the song for retaining most of the message conveyed by the Japanese original lyrics.
-Writing for Screen Rant, Joshua Fox gave a mixed review, commenting that the song, "while still great to listen to, falls short of the Japanese version"; "the lyrics are largely exact translations with little to no alterations," so "the flow of the English version ends up feeling off in some parts."
-Fox compared the song to the complete re-writing in English of Hikaru Utada's "Hikari", "Simple & Clean".
+Nick Valdez from ComicBook.com praised the English version, "captured the spirit of the original version perfectly."
+Cinemas+s Gumi commended the English version for retaining most of the message conveyed by the Japanese original lyrics.
+Writing for Screen Rant, Joshua Fox gave the English version a mixed review, commenting, "while still great to listen to, falls short of the Japanese version"; "the lyrics are largely exact translations with little to no alterations," so "the flow of the English version ends up feeling off in some parts."
+Fox compared the song to the complete English-language re-writing of Hikaru Utada's "Simple & Clean".
 Economist and entrepreneur Yūsuke Narita dubbed both the Japanese and English versions as Matsuo Bashō's 1686 hokku "furu ike ya kawazu tobikomu mizu no oto" and its English translations in the 21st century.